Multi Timescale Stochastic Approximation: Stability and Convergence: Abstract

 \section{Abstract}

-This paper presents the first sufficient conditions that guarantee the stability and almost sure convergence of $N$-timescale stochastic approximation (SA) iterates for any $N\geq1$.
-It extends the existing results on One-timescale and Two-timescale SA iterates to general $N$-timescale stochastic recursions using the ordinary differential equation (ODE) method.
-As an application of our results, we study SA algorithms with an added heavy ball momentum term in the context of Gradient Temporal Difference (GTD) algorithms.
-We show that, when the momentum parameters are chosen in a certain way, the schemes are stable and convergent to the same solution using our proposed results.
+This paper presents the first sufficient conditions that guarantee the stability and almost sure convergence of multi-timescale stochastic approximation (SA) iterates.
+It extends the existing results on one-timescale and two-timescale SA iterates to general $N$-timescale stochastic recursions, for any $N\geq1$, using the ordinary differential equation (ODE) method. { As an application of our results, we first study stochastic approximation algorithms augmented with heavy-ball momentum in the context of Gradient Temporal Difference (GTD) learning.
+The addition of momentum introduces an auxiliary state that evolves on an intermediate timescale, resulting in a three-timescale recursion.
+We show that when the momentum parameters are chosen appropriately, the resulting scheme fits within our framework and converges almost surely to the same fixed point as the baseline GTD algorithm.
+The stability and convergence of all iterates—including the momentum state—are guaranteed by our main results, without requiring ad hoc bounds.
+We then study off-policy actor–critic algorithms with a baseline learner, actor, and critic updated on separate timescales.
+In contrast to prior work, we eliminate projection steps from the actor update and instead use our convergence framework to guarantee stability and almost sure convergence of all components.
+Finally, we extend our analysis to constrained policy optimization in the average-reward setting, where the actor, critic, and dual variables evolve on three distinct timescales, and we verify that the resulting dynamics satisfy the conditions of our general theorem.
+Together, these examples demonstrate how diverse reinforcement learning algorithms—spanning momentum acceleration, off-policy learning, and primal–dual methods—fit naturally into the proposed multi-timescale framework.}